-Dose and frequency of Single 0.5ml dose per administration. administration Routine childhood immunisation schedule continued A total of two doses of 0.5ml provided at the recommended interval (see below): • the first dose should routinely be given at 1 year of age (on or after the first birthday) • the second dose is routinely scheduled before school entry at three years four months of age Note: The second dose is normally given before school entry but can be given routinely from eighteen months (see Early vaccination paragraphs below).
-Incomplete immunisation history Individuals from 1 year of age who have not received an MMR vaccine should receive a dose and be brought up to date at the earliest opportunity.
-An individual who has already received one dose of MMR should receive a second dose according to the routine schedule or at least 1 month after the first dose (when aged 18 months or over) to ensure that they are protected.
-See the vaccination of individuals with uncertain or incomplete immunisation status flow chart.
-Early vaccination due to travel, outbreak or contact with a probable or confirmed case of measles The MMR vaccine can be given from 6 months of age when early protection is required.
 The response to MMR in infants is sub-optimal where the vaccine has been given before 1 year of age.
 If a dose of MMR is given before the first birthday, then this dose should be ignored.
 Two further doses of MMR should be given at the recommended ages in accordance with the routine schedule (at 1 year of age and a pre-school dose at three years four months).
 Children who are travelling to epidemic or endemic areas, or who are a contact with a probable or confirmed case of measles, who have received one dose of MMR at the routine age should have the second dose brought forward to at least one month after the first.
 If the child is given the second dose at less than 15 months of age, then another routine dose (a third dose) should be given after 18 months of age in order to ensure full protection.
-Duration of treatment Two doses of 0.5ml at the recommended interval (see Dose and frequency of administration above).
-Doses that are administered earlier than the routine schedule, given within 4 weeks of previous yellow fever, varicella or zoster vaccine, or within 3 months of receiving blood products (see Drug interactions section), may need to be repeated Quantity to be supplied Single 0.5ml dose per administration. / administered Supplies GHA clinics should order/receive MMR vaccines from the SBH Pharmacy dept. The Pharmacy dept will source the vaccine via the national appointed supply route for the GHA.
-NHS/GHA standard operating procedures should be followed for appropriate ordering, storage, handling, preparation, administration and waste minimisation of BCG Vaccine, which ensure use is in accordance with the product's SPC and official national/GHA recommendations ( see Green Book Chapter 3).
+Duration of treatment 2 doses of 0.5ml at the recommended interval (see Dose and frequency of administration above). administration above).
+Doses that are administered earlier than the routine schedule, given within 4 weeks of previous yellow fever, varicella or zoster vaccine, or within 3 months of receiving blood products (see Drug interactions section), may need to be repeated Quantity to be supplied / Single 0.5ml dose per administration. administered Single o.sim dose per administration.
+Supplies GHA clinics should order/receive MMR vaccines from the SBH Pharmacy dept. The Pharmacy dept will source the vaccine via the national appointed supply route for the GHA.
+NHS/GHA standard operating procedures should be followed for appropriate ordering, storage, handling, preparation, administration and waste minimisation of BCG Vaccine, which ensure use is in accordance with the product's SPC and official national/GHA recommendations ( see Green Book Chapter 3 ).
+Storage Store between +2°C to +8°C. Store in original packaging in order to protect from light.
+Do not freeze.
+After reconstitution, the vaccine should be administered promptly or stored between +2°C to +8°C and used within 8 hours of reconstitution.
+If not used after this time it should be discarded.
+In the event of an inadvertent or unavoidable deviation of these conditions, vaccine that has been stored outside the conditions stated above should be quarantined and risk assessed for suitability of continued off-label use or appropriate disposal.
+Refer to Vaccine Incident Guidance .